 Note: We went on the Mardi Himal Base Camp Trek in April when it’s normally warm, but we got hit with snow and cold weather, so this list is also good for those going in colder months like October and November.

-Mardi Himal Backpacks and Bags
+Mardi Himal Backpacks and Storage

 40L Backpack